 For early times, we see a uniform in system size logarithmic growth, followed by a period of accelerated growth from $L/2$ to $L$-- see Fig.~\ref{fig:diag_fss}).
 We note that up to this timescale, there is no entropy growth at the second bipartition interface and the accelerated region is largely accounted for by the second bipartition beginning to contribute before the first is exhausted.
 It is this effect that is responsible for smaller system sizes initially overtaking larger system sizes-- since the timescale for the second biparition to enter is $O\l L\r$, the smaller system sizes will see its contribution earlier.
 After the first interface is saturated, the LOE returns to simple logarithmic growth with fluctuations up to its saturation time.

-For the off-diagonal operators, we can compare directly to the logarithmic bounds proposed in \cite{Alba_2019, Alba_2021} and find that the bounds are weakly broken by fluctuations after operator self-scattering.
+For the off-diagonal operators, we can compare directly to the logarithmic bound proposed in \cite{Alba_2021} and find that it is weakly broken by fluctuations after operator self-scattering.
 However, the qualitative features are robust to the addition of periodic boundary conditions on finite size systems.
 We note that in a periodic system we must have two bipartition interfaces, so the bounds must trivially be doubled as compared to those discussed in \cite{Alba_2019, Alba_2021}.

 A, perhaps surprising, feature of the data shown in Fig.~\ref{fig:OD_ET_HS} is that the hydrodynamic fluctuations drive the entropy growth to initially overshoot its saturation value.
 An interpretation for this overshoot in terms of the refocusing picture is not apparent.